M5FGN/Project-Gym-Clan/README.md

 ## Project Brief

-A local gym has asked you to build a piece of software to help them to manage meberships and register members for classes.
+A local gym has asked you to build a piece of software to help them to manage memberships and register members for classes.

 ## Important Information